 • VM-exit interruption error code (32 bits).
 For VM exits caused by hardware exceptions that would have delivered an error code on the stack, this field receives that error code.

-Section 23.2.2 explains the interruption-type field and provides details of how these fields are saved on VM exits.
+Section 23.2.2 provides details of how these fields are saved on VM exits.